videlalvaro/videlalvaro.github.io/_posts/2013-12-20-failure-modes-in-distributed-systems.md

 ##  Relations between failure modes ##

 These failure modes, having byzantine failures as the more severe and fail-stop failures as the less severe, show what kind of assumptions we can make about a server.
 With byzantine failures we can't make no assumptions at all.
 Which server failed, which server is correct?
-Who knows.
+Who knows?
 With `fail-stop failures` we know that server S has failed.
-With that in mind we can say that severe failures _contain_ less severe failures.
+With that in mind we can say that severe failures _contain_ or _cover_ less severe failures.
 So if we know a set of servers might show _performance failures_, then we can assume the servers will also show _omission failures_.
 More formally: Byzantine failures ⊃ authentification detectable byzantine failures ⊃ performance failures ⊃ omission failures ⊃ crash failures ⊃ fail-stop failures.

 The aforementioned failure modes can be divided in _Value failures_ and _Timing failures_.
 The byzantine failure modes are value failures, while the others are timing failures.